moorepants/eme185/content/pages/reports.rst

 ----------

 The title page should include the title, authors, team name, project title, date, course section, and an abstract (~150 words).
+The abstract should inform the reader what they will find in the report, i.e. what it is about and what it concludes.

 Table of Contents
 -----------------